starshev/Python-ML-Predicting-Airline-Customer-Satisfaction--Part-3/README.md

 **Context**

-The airline is interested in predicting whether a future customer would be satisfied with their services given previous customer feedback about their flight experience.
-The airline would like me, as a consultant, to construct and evaluate a model that can accomplish this goal.
-In this step I am building a XGBoosting machine.
+This activity is a continuation of the airline's churn rating project in which I built decision tree and random forest models.
+I will use the same data, but this time I will train, tune, and evaluate an XGBoost model.
+In addition, I’ll explore the feature importances of the model and identify the features that most contribute to customer satisfaction.

 **Skills**

 EDA, Data Cleaning, Data Wrangling
 Feature engineering for ML
-Building a XGBoosting machine (classification model)
+Building an XGBoosting machine (classification model)
 Tuning hyperparameters using GridSearchCV
-Evaluating a XGBoost model using metrics and interpreting results
+Evaluating an XGBoost model using metrics and interpreting results